-Recently, I talked with the mother of a 16-year-old girl on the Parental Support Line about her daughter’s behavior outside of the house.
+Recently, I talked with the mother of a 16-year-old girl on the 1-on-1 Coaching about her daughter’s behavior outside of the house.
 This mom had just begun the Total Transformation program, but had questions about how to use its techniques to make her daughter follow the rules when she was away from home.
 “In some ways,” she said, “I wonder if it’s too late for my daughter.
 She’s smart and caring, and she gets good grades.
 She’s not violent or abusive, but she’s always been willful.
 Most of the time, she just does whatever she wants.
 We don’t like her friends very much – none of them want to go to college or work, and she’s starting to act and talk like them.
 How can I make her follow my rules when she’s out on her own?
 I have to find some way of controlling her so she doesn’t ruin her life.”

 Many parents wish they could ensure that their children behave according to their family’s values and rules when they are outside the home.
 While it’s a common wish, know that it’s not necessarily realistic.
 Your child will encounter different rules and different levels of acceptable behavior once they leave your home – whether it’s at school, or if it happens when they leave the nest for good.